AgileProjectsLtd/popcheck-lambda/README.md

 # POPCheck Lambda functions

-Examples to demonstrate how to use AWS Lambda functions to integrate with the POPCheck API to allow you to automatically update your database when field merchandiser complete visits.
+Examples to demonstrate how to use AWS Lambda functions to integrate with the POPCheck API.

 ## Getting Started